 Cracks in your basement floor could be an indicator of a change in the soil beneath your home.

-If these are new cracks in a relatively newly built home, this could be simple concrete shrinkage and nothing to worry about (unless they are leaking).
-If it’s an older home with new or widening floor cracks, it could be sign that movement of the floor has occurred.
+If these are new hairline cracks in a relatively newly built home, this could be simple concrete shrinkage and nothing to worry about (unless they are leaking).
+If it’s an older house with new or widening floor cracks, it could be a more serious sign that movement of the floor has occurred.